mattlean/eswiss/docs/stylesheets.md

 ### CSS Custom Properties vs. Sass Variables

-CSS custom properties (which are also known as CSS variables or cascading variables) and Sass variables seemingly offer similar functionality, but when following eswiss guidelines they have different purposes.
+CSS custom properties (also known as CSS variables or cascading variables) and Sass variables seemingly offer similar functionality, but when following eswiss guidelines they have different purposes.

 Sass variables should be used for unchanging values, similar to how `const` is used for primitive values in script code.
 CSS custom properties should be used for changing values, similar to how `let` is used in script code.